 From a commercial standpoint, this might be read as the first law of competitor research.
 But competitor research is in a state of flux.
 Customers frequent different marketplaces, have different needs, and purchase according to different criteria.

 Facing unprecedented rates of change, it can be hard for market researchers to keep up.
 Luckily, mobile UX research empowers researchers to gauge the efficacy of new concepts with the help of real, everyday consumers.
 Moreover, Discuss’s screen-sharing technology provides a host of benefits that enable qualitative researchers to obtain critical data on target market behavior.

 How?
 Let’s start with the basics.

-Mobile screen-sharing allows moderators to follow a customer’s shopping experience firsthand.
+Mobile screen sharing allows moderators to follow a customer’s shopping experience firsthand.
 Researchers can record which products attract immediate attention, how long a customer studies a product before purchasing (or rejecting), and which factors influence the ultimate buying decision.
-Even better, moments of interest can be marked within the video for easy return access in subsequent discussions.
+Better yet, moments of interest can be marked within the video for easy return access in subsequent discussions.

-On the other hand, some services do not lend themselves to e-commerce marketplaces but rely on individual visits to tailored websites.
+However, some services do not lend themselves to e-commerce marketplace; rather, they rely on individual visits to tailored websites.
 Upon such visits, consumers are bombarded with information and signals.
 Some, like ease of navigation, are consciously digested; others, like color scheme or apparent modernity, may not be, but they remain crucial to consumer perceptions.